New York City housing shortage: Government initiatives

 The city has had many periods of housing shortages in its history.
 Following a housing crisis in the 1920s, 700,000 units were built but in the 1930s people were again talking about a crisis.
-Mayors Fiorello H. La Guardia and William O'Dwyer dealt with slum clearance and building public housing.
+Mayors Fiorello H. La Guardia and William O'Dwyer promoted slum clearance and the New York City Housing Authority.
 Rent control in New York, having begun as part of price controls on the United States home front during World War II, continued after the war.
 Robert F. Wagner Jr. and John Lindsay oversaw the Mitchell-Lama Housing Program.
 Ed Koch was mayor during a wave of housing abandonment which had to be addressed.
 This continued under David Dinkins and Rudy Giuliani.

 Homelessness of individuals and families became a major issue during the 1980s and 1990s.
 Mayor Bloomberg's term in office saw an economically resurgent city.
 During this period, rents in New York City rose more than 15 percent over the increase in the country as a whole.
 His New Housing Marketplace Plan pledged to create 165,000 units of affordable housing between 2002-2014, of which 53,000 would be new units and 112,000 preserved units.
 The cost for this program was $23.6 billion, of which $5.3 billion was public funds leveraging $18.3 billion in private funds.